 Part 8 of the Town and Country Planning (Local Planning) (England) Regulations 2012 sets out the information that AMRs must contain:

 - details of documents referred to in the Local Development Scheme (LDS), and the timetable and stage that each document has reached in its preparation - if behind schedule, the reasons for this should be given

 - reasons why any Local Plan policy is not being effectively implemented and the steps that will be taken to address the situation

 - progress on achieving Local Plan annual dwelling numbers

 - details of any Neighbourhood Development Order or Neighbourhood Development Plan made by a local planning authority (LPA)

 - information in relation to the Community Infrastructure Levy (CIL)

 - details in relation to any co-operation that has been undertaken within another LPA in relation to the ‘duty to co-operate’

 It also sets out that an LPA must publish any up-to-date information which it has collected for monitoring purposes as soon as possible after it becomes available.

-A further document containing contextual data about the area is called ‘The Changing Face of Bracknell Forest’.
-This provides background data (including data from the 2011 Census) on population, demographics, economic and social issues.
+This document contains contextual data about the area.
+It provides background data (including data from the 2011 Census) on population, demographics, economic and social issues.